Brotherhood of Timber Workers: Uniting with the Industrial Workers of the World

 At the BTW's second annual convention held in Alexandria, Louisiana in 1912, Bill Haywood, also known as "Big Bill" Haywood, attended with leaders A.L.
 Emerson and Covington Hall.
 He noticed that two separate conventions being held, one for blacks and one for whites.
 Haywood addressed this problem in an attempt to unite the union, calling for black and white to join in one convention hall.
 The BTW made a step toward equality for their colored members.
-The affiliation with the Industrial Workers of the World(IWW) was voted in favor by a vote of 71 ½ to 26 ½.
+The affiliation with the Industrial Workers of the World(IWW) was voted in favor by a vote of 71½ to 26½.
 A "Board of Colored Executive Officers" was established to work in conjunction with the White Executive Officers.

 The Lumber Operators' Association criticized the BTW as an anarchistic, race-mixing organization, in an attempt to diminish support among white workers.
 After affiliation with the IWW, the BTW had presented the Lumber operators with a list of demands.
 Company managers locked out union workers and brought in scab labor.
 The mills also employed operatives to expose workers who were a part of the union.
 They hired armed guards, essentially their own private police or militia, to keep organizers out.
 Many of these guards were deputized by the local sheriff, providing an impression of legal sanction and creating a militarized environment.
 This set the stage for the incident at the Grabow mill.